Quarterly Small-Cap Equity Factor Review—Royce

 THINK

-Small-Cap Factor Performance in 4Q24 and 2024
+Small-Cap Factor Performance in 1Q25 and Calendar Year 2024

 Subsequent Average Annualized Three-Year Return for the Russell 2000 Starting in Monthly Rolling VIX Return Ranges